getstrm/pace/docs/cli-docs/pace_invoke_plugin.md

 ## pace invoke plugin

-Invoke a plugin with the provided payload (JSON or YAML)
+Invoke an action for a plugin with the provided payload (JSON or YAML)

 ### Synopsis

-Invoke a plugin with the provided payload (JSON or YAML).
+Invoke an action for a plugin with the provided payload (JSON or YAML).
 The payload file is checked for validity.
 The result is plugin-dependent.

 ```
-pace invoke plugin (plugin-id) --payload (payload-file) [flags]
+pace invoke plugin (plugin-id) (action) --payload (payload-file) [flags]
 ```

 ### Examples

 ```
-pace invoke plugin openai-data-policy-generator --payload example.yaml
+pace invoke plugin openai GENERATE_DATA_POLICY --payload example.yaml
 ```

 ### Options